epinter/MediaKeysFix/README.md

 Skyrim starts with exclusive access to keyboard and mouse, in a way that media keys, Windows key or any other key not handled by DirectInput are ignored.
 This makes the user life harder, to change volume you need to ALT+TAB or use an overlay.

 ## The solution
 This mod changes DirectInput flags so the game doesn't starts with exclusive access anymore.
-This leads to another problem, dead keys (for diacritics) are ignored, so some users won't be able to type single-quotes or double-quotes in console.
-This mod fixes this side effect too, but the option must be enable in .INI do disable dead keys.
-More details can be found [here](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee417921%28v=vs.85%29).
+This leads to another problem, dead keys (for diacritics) are ignored, so some users with keyboard layouts that has accents (US-international, for example) wouldn't be able to type single-quotes or double-quotes in console.
+This mod fixes this side effect too, but the option must be enabled in .INI (DisableDeadKeys).
+More details about the exclusive/non-exclusive access of DirectInput can be found [here](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee417921%28v=vs.85%29).

 ## ***Runtime requirements***